Independent Living Services

 - Assessment and use of low-vision devices and assistive technology

-We begin by conducting an individualized needs assessment.
-Together with the individual, we look at the blindness-related problems and work toward solutions that will help the person achieve greater independence in the home, community and/or workplace.
-Instruction is given in the use of adaptive techniques enabling the person to continue doing many of the things they were doing in the past or to learn new skills.
-In addition, we connect individuals to other local, state, and national blindness related resources.
+The Older Individuals Who Are Blind Program begins by conducting an individualized needs assessment.
+Together with the individual, we look at the blindness-related problems and work toward solutions that will help the individual achieve greater independence in the home, community and/or workplace.
+Instruction is given in the use of adaptive techniques enabling the individual to continue doing many of the things they were doing in the past or to learn new skills.
+In addition, individuals can be connected to other local, state, and national blindness related resources.

-Because we value self-determination, the Independent Living and Older Individuals Who Are Blind programs share a goal of encouraging individuals to learn skills that will allow them to achieve their desired level of independence.
-Services are free and can be provided in the person’s home, our offices, or other locations the person may prefer in every Kentucky county.
+Because OVR values self-determination, the Independent Living and Older Individuals Who Are Blind programs share a goal of encouraging individuals to learn skills that will allow them to achieve their desired level of independence.
+Services are free and can be provided in the individual's home, OVR offices, or other locations the individual may prefer in every Kentucky county.

 The Older Individuals who are Blind Technical Assistance Center is a part of the National Research & Training Center on Blindness and Low Vision (NRTC)